The Secretariat is the point of contact for all IOSCO members, committees and task forces, and is responsible for the day-to-day functioning of IOSCO.

 Prior to joining IOSCO, Ángel worked as an administrative assistant for several different institutions. Ángel holds an undergraduate degree in architecture from the University Camilo José Cela of Madrid, Spain.

-Mr. Josafat De Luna, GEM Policy Advisor
+Mr. Josafat De Luna, Senior Policy Advisor

 Josafat is a member of the Growth and Emerging Markets (GEM) team at IOSCO.
 In this role, he provides support to the General Secretariat, the IOSCO Board, and the GEM Committee and the GEM Steering Committee, on matters related to growth and emerging markets.
+In addition, Josafat supports the implementation monitoring work of CPMI-IOSCO, as well as IOSCO’s work on infrastructure financing.

-Prior to joining the IOSCO General Secretariat, Josafat was Deputy General Director for International Cooperation and the Exchange of Information at the National Banking and Securities Commission (CNBV) of Mexico, where he was responsible for negotiating MOUs with foreign counterparts, including the European Securities and Markets Authority (ESMA).
+Prior to joining the IOSCO General Secretariat in February 2016, Josafat was Deputy General Director for International Cooperation and the Exchange of Information at the National Banking and Securities Commission (CNBV) of Mexico, where he was responsible for negotiating MOUs with foreign counterparts, including the European Securities and Markets Authority (ESMA).
 Josafat was also in charge of the exchange of information with overseas regulators under the IOSCO MMoU on cooperation and the exchange of information and was the CNBV representative to IOSCO's Committee 4 on Enforcement and the Exchange of Information and the MMoU Screening Group.

 Josafat has a Bachelor's degree in Public Administration from El Colegio de Mexico and a Master's degree in International Relations (International Finance) from the Paul H. Nitze School of Advanced International Studies (SAIS) of The Johns Hopkins University.

-Ms. Cecile de Wit,
+Ms. Cecile de Wit, Senior Advisor, Capacity Building Policy and Programs

 Cecile holds an MA degree in International Relations from the University of Utrecht, the Netherlands, and an MSc in International Cooperation from the University Complutense of Madrid.